 Are there any disadvantages to an ESS?

 Effective ESS need to be properly planned and structured and there is some ongoing administration and compliance, so there is some expense for the company.
-However, given the incentives and the alignment with shareholders that can be provided and the fact that most ESS offer employees share rights on very favourable financial terms, the worst-case scenario for employees is normally that they don’t suffer any loss.
+However, given the incentives and the alignment with shareholders that can be provided and the fact that most ESS offer employees share rights on very favourable financial terms, the worst-case scenario for employees is that they might have given up cash pay for equity which does not ultimately pay out .

 Comparing the different schemes